Your Go-To Guide for Streaming New and Classic Holiday Movies - E! Online

 When it comes to holiday movies, it can be just as overwhelming figuring out where to watch something as it is figuring out what to watch.

-However, no need to be a Scrooge—available to stream for free on Plex—because we've got you covered.
+However, no need to be a Scrooge—available to stream for free on Plex—because we've got you covered, especially with Christmas day only being five days away.

 With new streaming services seemingly popping up every day, we know it's hard to keep track of where your favorite movies might be available.
 And nobody wants to experience Dad aimlessly scrolling through Netflix again.